-To commemorate the 40th season of the Feast Dinner Theatre, Briane Nasimok will make a guest appearance where it all first began.
-He was hired in 1978 to help develop the dinner theatre format, which opened at Summerside’s Brothers Two restaurant in 1979.
-Nasimok, along with owner and operator Don Groom, crafted the original show, The Governor’s Feast, which ran for five years.
-“We will bring back old traditions, including the original writer and director Briane and Don, as well as make the show as big as it can be with the most talented personalities,” concluded McCormack.
+Briane Nasimok was hired in 1978 to help develop the dinner theatre format, which opened at Summerside’s Brothers Two restaurant in 1979.
+Nasimok, with owner-operator Don Groom, created the original show, The Governor’s Feast, which ran for five years.
+Nasimok, who is a writer, actor and director, will make a guest appearance where it all began.